|

 Post by Radrook Admin on Jun 15, 2019 8:53:32 GMT -5

-Strange as it might seem, what impresses me most about space isn't its mind-boggling size nor its seemingly endless number of stars.
-What impresses me most is the all-pervasive darkness seemingly endless which impels me to ask:
+As strange as it might seem, what impresses me most about space, isn't its mind-boggling size, nor its seemingly endless number of stars.
+What impresses me most is the all-pervasive, and seemingly endless darkness which impels me to ask:

 Where does it end?